 Next, students check themselves and practice silently signing and singing their answers.
 Don’t skip this step.
 Most of the time students will catch their own mistakes.
 This step also teaches students to “hear” the music internally while reading silently.

 4. Partner Check

 After both partners have checked their own work and practiced silently and independently, they partner-check for each other.
 Partners help each other.
 It’s what we do.
 If a student has made a mistake, it is okay to change their answers.
-The goal is to get it right.
+The goal is to have the pitch correctly labeled.

-During this step, I watch to see if anyone is had made frequent mistakes.
+During this step, I watch to see if anyone has made frequent mistakes.
 I take this into account when I record grades.
 I do not factor in a simple mistake here or there.

 5. Sign and Sing the Pitches as a Group

 As a group, students sign and sing the pitches from their papers “into the grade book” as I visually scan and record grades.
 It’s evident who the exceptional readers and leaders are and who may be struggling.
 Since most of our music reading songs are only 18-30 seconds long, this step takes only a few seconds.